windxrz/MPB-UCB/README.md

 ```bash
 python main_non_contextual.py --method Ours --num-prod 50 --num-consumer 100000 -q 0.9 -s 0.5 --lmbd-upper 0.3 --seed-parameter 666
 ```
 Use `python main_non_contextual.py -h` to show all arguments for all baselines.
-The experiments are run for 5 times with different seeds.
+The experiments are run 5 times with different seeds.

 ### Step 3: Plot the result
 ```bash